munificent/craftinginterpreters/book/functions.md

 ^code return-exception

 This class wraps the return value with the accoutrements Java requires for a runtime exception class.
-The weird super constructor call with those `null`s and `false`s disables some JVM machinery that we don't need.
+The weird super constructor call with those `null` and `false` arguments disables some JVM machinery that we don't need.
 Since we're using our exception class for <span name="exception">control flow</span> and not actual error handling, we don't need overhead like stack traces.

 <aside name="exception">